-The proposed development provides a total of 10% of units to meet its obligations under Part V of the Planning and Development Act 2000.
+The proposed development intends to provide a total of 10% of units to meet its obligations under Part V of the Planning and Development Act 2000.

 The proposed development is considered to be appropriate in the context of delivering upon the above key objectives for the future development of the subject site identified upon review of the Clane Local Area Plan 2017-2023.

-It is submitted that this proposal make efficient use of greenfield lands suitable for infill development, within an area of Clane's north-eastern environs that has historically been subject to large scale residential development.
+It is submitted that this proposal makes efficient use of greenfield lands suitable for infill development, within an area of Clane's north-eastern environs that has historically been subject to large scale residential development.
 Furthermore, it is considered that the scale, density and design of the proposed development is sufficient to protect neighbouring amenities.

-6.13.5 Residential Standards
+7.13.6 Residential Standards

-It is noted that the Clane Local Area Plan 2017-2023 does not provide prescriptive guidance with regards to management standards for residential developments.
+It is noted that the Clane Local Area Plan 2017-2023 does not provide prescriptive guidance with regards to management standards for residential developments, save for those discussed above.
 In this regard, we will now provide an assessment of the proposed development against the standards relating to residential developments as outlined by the Planning Authority in Chapter 17 'Development Management Standards' of the Kildare County Development Plan 2017-2023.